wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/exposing-several-services-as-a-single-service.md

     ![](../../assets/img/tutorials/119132228/119132231.png)

-19. Add a Call mediator and add SettlePaymentEP from Defined Endpoints palette to the empty box adjoining the Call mediator.
+19. Add a Call mediator and add SettlePaymentEP from the Defined Endpoints palette to the empty box adjoining the Call mediator.
 20. Add a **Respond** mediator to send the response to the client.

 You should now have a completed configuration that looks like this: